Magicmaan/pixelmorph/README.md

 - PIL/Pillow contributors for image processing capabilities
 - CUDA team for GPU acceleration support
 - Pixel art community for inspiration and techniques
+- Special thanks to [aarthificial](https://github.com/aarthificial) for the original idea and inspiration.

 ---